mysaberi/Advanced_Artificial_Intelligence_Fall_2021/README.md

-# Advanced Artificial Intelligence Fall 2021
+# Advanced Artificial Intelligence Final Project

 The final project of this course was about designing and implementing a Multi-Agent environment for 4 preditors in a 20\*20 grid with 8 unlimited food sources. </br>